• Nakafa

 What Is Product Moment Correlation?

-Product Moment Correlation, often called Pearson Correlation or simply denoted by rr, is the most commonly used statistical measure to determine how strong and in what direction the linear relationship (straight-line pattern) is between two quantitative variables (numbers).
+Product Moment Correlation, often called Pearson Correlation or simply denoted by rrr, is the most commonly used statistical measure to determine how strong and in what direction the linear relationship (straight-line pattern) is between two quantitative variables (numbers).

 Correlation from Scatter Diagrams